-Let’s not forget that blue eyes are a recessive gene, so if you’re lucky enough to be blessed with baby blues, why not do everything you can to flaunt the gorgeous color?
-And, obviously, there’s no better way to do so than with the right eye shadow.
+There’s no better way to do so than with the right eyeshadow.
 To determine which hues are most flattering for you, think back to the color wheel that hung on the wall of your elementary school art class.
-Because orange is directly opposite blue, these types of warm tones (namely, oranges, bronzes, coppers, anything in that family) are the best option to truly make your eyes pop and stand-out.
+Because orange is directly opposite blue, these types of warm tones (namely, oranges, bronzes, coppers, and anything in that family) are the best option to truly make your eyes pop and stand out.

 Consider this a one-stop-shop for all of your shadow needs.
 With a dozen different shades, there’s a wide range of colors to choose from, all of which happen to be extremely flattering on blue eyes.
-Mix and match any of the five shimmery gold and bronze-y metallics, or use one of the three pale beige-y tones for the perfect neutral, all-over color.
-A rich purple will pop on blue eyes, and there are also two dark black-brown shades ideal for lining.
+Mix and match any of the five shimmery gold and bronze metallics, or use one of the three pale beige tones for the perfect neutral, all-over color.
+A rich purple will pop on blue eyes, and there is also two dark black-brown shades ideal for lining.

 Best Budget: e.l.f.
 Cosmetics Smudge Pot Cream Eyeshadow